-Most of us are familiar with the image of a light bulb signifying creative genius.
+Most of us are familiar with the image of a light bulb signifying the idea that emerges from our brain.
 One moment the light is off, the next it is on and a “eureka” moment has occurred.

 Likewise, many of us have also experienced “eureka” moments when we least expect them – in the shower, on a long run, or in the middle of the night.